 Both Wix and WordPress are great website builders (see our detailed review of Wix here).
 Each has its own pros and cons and being able to identify these pros and cons is important in understanding which one of them will be better for you.

-In this review, we’ll compare Wix vs WordPress in the following 5 categories:
+In this review, we’ll compare Wix vs WordPress in the following 5 categories, plus a final conclusion at the bottom:

 Wix vs WordPress – Flexibility